wabo225/wabo225/README.md

 I’m currently learning integrated circuits just for the fun of it.
 My last personal learning project was music composition and analog synthesizers!
 I've also recently been enthralled with Haskell
 - Reach me at *wabo225@uky.edu* or *wabodron@gmail.com*

-Perhaps the most comprehensive example of my work to be found on this page is for my work on external cavity diode [laserStabilization](laser Stabilization).
+Perhaps the most comprehensive example of my work to be found on this page is for my work on external cavity diode [../../../laserStabilization](laser Stabilization).